-(28) LOT: A platted lot of a recorded subdivision or certified survey map or a lot created as otherwise provided by law to be used as a single parcel.

-(29) MODIFICATION: A "building or structure alteration" and/or a "reconstruction".

-(30) NAVIGABLE WATERS: Lake Superior, Lake Michigan, all natural inland lakes within Wisconsin, and all streams, ponds, sloughs, flowages and other waters within the territorial limits of this state; including the Wisconsin portion of boundary waters, which are navigable under the laws of this state.
+- (27) LOT: A platted lot of a recorded subdivision or certified survey map or a lot created as otherwise provided by law to be used as a single parcel. - (28) MODIFICATION: A "building or structure alteration" and/or a "reconstruction". - (29) NAVIGABLE WATERS: Lake Superior, Lake Michigan, all natural inland lakes within Wisconsin, and all streams, ponds, sloughs, flowages and other waters within the territorial limits of this state; including the Wisconsin portion of boundary waters, which are navigable under the laws of this state.
 Wisconsin's Supreme Court has declared navigable bodies of water to be bodies of water that have a bed differentiated from adjacent uplands and levels or flow sufficient to support navigation by a recreational craft of the shallowest draft on an annually recurring basis [Muench v.
 Public Service Commission, 261 Wis.
 492 (1952) and DeGaynor and Co., Inc. v.
 Department of Natural Resources, 70 Wis.
 2d 936 (1975)].
-For example, a stream which is navigable by skiff or canoe during normal spring high water is navigable, in fact, under the laws of this state though it may be dry during other seasons."

-(31) NONCONFORMING STRUCTURE: Any building or structure which does not comply with all of the regulations of this Chapter.
-If there are two or more buildings on a lot, each of which has cooking or sleeping facilities, then each building is nonconforming.

-(32) NONCONFORMING USE: Any use of a lot or structure which does not comply with the regulations of this Chapter.

-(33) ORDINARY HIGH-WATER MARK: The point on the bank or shore up to which the presence and action of surface water is so continuous as to leave a distinctive mark such as by erosion, destruction or prevention of terrestrial vegetation, predominance of aquatic vegetation, or other easily recognized characteristics.

-(34) PERMANENTLY PLACED: Placed for more than one (1) month, provided; however, that piers, shore stations and boat lifts (placed in or above the water during the summer months) may be placed on the shore during the period from September 1 of any year through June 1 of the next year and will not be considered permanently placed during such period.
+For example, a stream which is navigable by skiff or canoe during normal spring high water is navigable, in fact, under the laws of this state though it may be dry during other seasons." - (30) NONCONFORMING STRUCTURE: Any building or structure which does not comply with all of the regulations of this Chapter.
+If there are two or more buildings on a lot, each of which has cooking or sleeping facilities, then each building is nonconforming. - (31) NONCONFORMING USE: Any use of a lot or structure which does not comply with the regulations of this Chapter. - (32) ORDINARY HIGH-WATER MARK: The point on the bank or shore up to which the presence and action of surface water is so continuous as to leave a distinctive mark such as by erosion, destruction or prevention of terrestrial vegetation, predominance of aquatic vegetation, or other easily recognized characteristics. - (33) PERMANENTLY PLACED: Placed for more than one (1) month, provided; however, that piers, shore stations and boat lifts (placed in or above the water during the summer months) may be placed on the shore during the period from September 1 of any year through June 1 of the next year and will not be considered permanently placed during such period. - (34) RECONSTRUCTION: The rebuilding of a structure in such a manner and to such an extent as to substantially replace the existing structure. - (35) RECREATIONAL FACILITY: Anything which: (i) exceeds one hundred (100) square feet; (ii) is constructed or erected and requires permanent location on or in the ground; and; (iii) is primarily used for recreational purposes; including, without limitation, swimming pools and tennis courts.